Human spaceflight: Commercial private spaceflight

 Since the early 2000s, a variety of private spaceflight ventures have been undertaken.
-As of May 2021, SpaceX has launched humans to orbit, while Virgin Galactic has launched crew to a height above 80 km on a suborbital trajectory.
-Several other companies—including Blue Origin and Sierra Nevada—develop crewed spacecraft.
-All four companies plan to fly commercial passengers in the emerging space tourism market.
+As of November 2024, SpaceX and Boeing have launched humans to orbit, while Blue Origin has launched 8 crewed flights, six of which crossed the Kármán line.
+Virgin Galactic has launched crew to a height above 80 km on a suborbital trajectory.
+Several other companies, including Sierra Nevada and Copenhagen Suborbitals, have developed crewed spacecraft.
+SpaceX, Boeing, Blue Origin, and Virgin Galactic plan to fly commercial passengers in the emerging space tourism market.

 SpaceX has developed Crew Dragon flying on Falcon 9.
 It first launched astronauts to orbit and to the ISS in May 2020 as part of the Demo-2 mission.
 Developed as part of NASA's Commercial Crew Development program, the capsule is also available for flights with other customers.
 A first tourist mission, Inspiration4, launched in September 2021.

-Boeing is developing the Starliner capsule as part of NASA's Commercial Crew Development program, which is launched on a United Launch Alliance Atlas V launch vehicle.
+Boeing developed the Starliner capsule as part of NASA's Commercial Crew Development program, which is launched on a United Launch Alliance Atlas V launch vehicle.
 Starliner made an uncrewed flight in December 2019.
-A second uncrewed flight attempt was scrubbed in August 2021, with a NASA official saying it would likely not launch until 2022.
-A crewed flight is not expected before the second half of 2022.
+A second uncrewed flight attempt was launched in May 2022.
+A crewed flight to fully certify Starliner was launched in June 2024.
 Similar to SpaceX, development funding has been provided by a mix of government and private funds.

 Virgin Galactic is developing SpaceshipTwo, a commercial suborbital spacecraft aimed at the space tourism market.
 It reached space in December 2018.

-Blue Origin is in a multi-year test program of their New Shepard vehicle and has carried out 16 uncrewed test flights as of September 2021, and one crewed flight carrying founder Jeff Bezos, his brother Mark Bezos, aviator Wally Funk, and 18-year old Oliver Daemen on July 20, 2021.
+Blue Origin is in a multi-year test program of their New Shepard vehicle and has carried out thirty one launches as of May 2025, including twenty uncrewed test flights and eleven crewed flights.
+The first crewed flight, carrying founder Jeff Bezos, his brother Mark Bezos, aviator Wally Funk, and 18-year old Oliver Daemen launched on July 20, 2021.